flame-engine/flame/doc/tutorials/space_shooter/step_6.md

 With that, Flame now will start to check if components have collided with each other.
 Next we need to identify which components can cause collisions.

-In our case those are the `Bullet` and `Enemy` components and we need to add `hitboxes` to them.
+In our case those are the `Bullet` and `Enemy` components and we need to add hitboxes to them.

-A `hitbox` is nothing more than a defined part of the component's area that can hit other objects.
-Flame offers a collection of classes to define a `hitbox`, the simplest of them is the `RectangleHitbox`, which like the name implies, will set a rectangular area as the component's `hitbox`.
+A hitbox is nothing more than a defined part of the component's area that can hit other objects.
+Flame offers a collection of classes to define a hitbox, the simplest of them is the `RectangleHitbox`, which like the name implies, will set a rectangular area as the component's hitbox.

-`Hitboxes` are also components, so we can simply add them to the components that we want to have `hitboxes`.
+Hitboxes are also components, so we can simply add them to the components that we want to have hitboxes.
 Let's start by adding the following line to the `Enemy` class:

 ```dart